How to Grow Exotic Fruits in Your Greenhouse

 For vining plants like passion fruit, utilize vertical space with trellises, hydroponic systems, or hanging systems to maximize your growing area.

-• Many tropical fruits signal ripeness through color changes.
-Learn the signs for each fruit you're growing.
+Many tropical fruits signal ripeness through color transformation.
+Learn the specific ripening cues for each fruit:

 Embracing Your Tropical Greenhouse Adventure